 In response to this promotion, the U.S. Food and Drug Administration concluded that BHI was one of the most flagrant law violators among homeopathic marketers .
 Acting on this belief, the agency issued a regulatory letter and banned the importation of BHI products that it considered unapproved new drugs.
-Despite these actions, however, BHI (now called Heel, Inc.) has continued to violate the law and now offers more than a thousand products.
+Despite these actions, however, BHI (now called Heel, Inc.) continued to violate the law and for many years has marketed more than a thousand products.
 This article traces the company's history and states what I believe should be done to protect consumers.

 Hans-Heinrich Reckeweg, MD (1905-1985), was a German physician who practiced homeopathy.
 The Heel Web site states that he founded Biologische Heilmittel Heel GmbH in Berlin 1936 and moved the company to its present location in Baden-Baden in 1953.
 Between 1936 and 1979, he developed 1,000 combination homeopathic remedies in Germany.
 In 1979, Reckeweg relocated to Albuquerque and created Biological Homeopathic Industries (BHI) and began manufacturing combination remedies in tablet form.
 In 1981 he founded Menaco Publishing Company, which published books and "journal" called "Biological Therapy" (now called the Journal of Biomedical Therapy).
 In 1997, the Albuquerque company was renamed Heel Inc, which now manufactures and distributes both BHI products and Heel products [5,6].
 Heel products are primarily marketed to practitioners, whereas BHI products are primarily marketed to consumers,